Gold is on fire, but the smartest way to get in is via gold ETFs

 Step 6 – Units of gold ETF will be credited to the Demat account on the day of trade

 Non-fund charges for gold ETFs

 Besides the fund’s expense ratio, albeit low, we also pay for brokerage every time we trade in gold ETFs, just as with stock trading.
-The brokerage can be avoided if we opt for a discount broker such as Upstox.
-A demat account, which is mandatory for gold or other ETFs, also calls for an annual maintenance charge.
+The brokerage can be avoided if we opt for a discount broker.

 Taxation on gold ETFs

 The taxation on gold ETFs kicks in when we sell our units for a profit, in the form of capital gains tax.
-If we sell within three years of buying the units, we would be liable for short term capital gains tax according to our tax slab.
-For profiting off holdings held for over three years, we would have to pay long term capital gains tax of 20 percent, after indexation benefits (ie. accounting for inflation on the purchase price).
+If we sell within three years of buying the units, i.e. hold them for less than 36 months, we would be liable for short term capital gains tax according to our income tax slab rate.

 Risks in gold ETFs